 Data from the UK Household Longitudinal Study highlighted that for adults’ average mental distress was 8.1% higher in April 2020, than it was between 2017 and 2019(3).
 In England and Wales there were 5,691 suicides in 2019, which was 321 more compared to the previous year(4).

 Why is Mental Health important?

 Our psychological, emotional and social well-being is all dictated by the health of our mind.
 From the way we think, behave, feel and act, it affects us in a multitude of ways.
 It also helps determine the way we handle everyday struggles, stress, life choices and the relationships we form with other people.
 Mental wellbeing is one of the most important things in everyday life, and it affects people from all walks of life.
-Unfortunately, mental health in the workplace is still very much seen as a taboo subject in 2020.

 People often tend to minimise the importance of taking care of one’s health, as well as believing that it’s easy to get the hang of.
 Positive mental health and the path to living our most true, authentic self in a way that promotes our overall stability and happiness, is a hard one that can take weeks, months and even years of work to achieve.
 Getting to a point where you are happy with yourself takes hard work.
 It is comparable to working out to get fit – you need to work out steadily for a few months to get where you want to be and then you must work to maintain it.
 The same goes for the mind – you need to work on it consistently to get to a point where it’s good, and then you need to work to keep it that way.